martinandersson/box-ubuntu-budgie-17-x64/README.md

     vagrant up

 **Be warned**: A few noteworthy issues exist with products in the ecosystem we depend on.

-For starters, Vagrant < 2.0.2 can't configure hostname and network on Ubuntu 17.10 (see this [issue][using-3]). `net-tools` and `ifupdown` have been added to the box for backward compatibility with older Vagrant versions.
+For starters, Vagrant < 2.0.2 can't configure a hostname and network on Ubuntu 17.10 (see this [issue][using-3]). `net-tools` and `ifupdown` have been added to the box for backward compatibility with older Vagrant versions.

-If you are running an older version of Vagrant (< 2.0.2) and if you configured a hostname and/or network details, then after the first start of the VM a spinning circular icon will be displayed in the bottom-right corner of the taskbar instead of the normal Wi-Fi icon.
-The hostname and network still work even in the first user session, but the icon will only become normal after a couple of minutes or after the second boot.
+The added packages do not fully solve the problem.
+The first `vagrant up` call does not crash and Internet will work during the first user session, but the VM will not be accessible using the new hostname or static IP until after a VM restart.
+Plus, what normally is a Wi-Fi icon in the bottom right corner of the screen will be switched to a spinning circular icon.
+The icon will reset to normal after a few minutes.

-Also, VirtualBox's 3D acceleration is like broken and if enabled, will probably make the machine so slow it's not going to be usable anymore.
+Another issue is that VirtualBox's 3D acceleration is like broken and if enabled, will probably make the machine so slow it's not going to be usable anymore.
 Don't enable it.
 See [this issue][using-4].

 [using-1]: https://www.vagrantup.com/
 [using-2]: https://www.virtualbox.org/wiki/Downloads